EE and E Savings Bonds FAQs

 We need the following information before searching for the record of your bond :

 - Bond serial number -- If you don’t have the bond serial number, provide all of the following:

 - Complete Social Security Number (for example 123-45-6789)

 We can replace your savings bonds if we can establish that a person entitled to cash the bonds hasn't done so.
 See Replacing or Reissuing a Lost or Destroyed Paper EE Bond.

 If my paper EE Bond contains a misspelling, incorrect address, or incorrect Social Security Number do I need to get this corrected?

-- Misspelled Name -- EE Bonds don't need to be reissued to correct small typographical errors in names.
+- Misspelled Name -- EE bonds don't need to be reissued to correct small typographical errors in names.
 The bond needs to be reissued if the error is significant enough to prevent the bond owner from cashing it.
-To get a bond reissued, just fill out and sign form PD F 4000 as indicated on the form and mail it with the bonds to the Treasury Retail Securities site at the address provided on the form.
+To get a bond reissued, Fill out and sign FS Form 4000 (download or order) as indicated on the form and mail it with the bonds to the the address provided on the form.

 On any paper savings bonds issued on August 1, 2006, or later the first five digits of your Social Security number or Employer Identification number are masked and replaced with asterisks.
 This was done to protect your privacy and to prevent the information from being used for identity theft.

 Qualified taxpayers may be able to exclude all or part of the interest earned from eligible EE and I Bonds issued after 1989 when paying qualified higher education expenses.
 Bonds must be issued in the name of a taxpayer age 24 or older at the time of issuance.
 Other restrictions and income limits apply.
 See more details on the education tax exclusion or IRS Form 8815